spə-ˌrä-trik-ˈō-səs; ˌspōr-ə-trik-, ˌspȯr-

 Sporotrichosis is infection caused by the fungus Sporothrix schenckii.

-The infection develops when the fungi enter the body through a puncture wound.
+The infection develops when the fungi enter the body through small cuts and scrapes in the skin.

 Rarely, the lungs, joints, or other parts of the body are infected.